feelpp/brits/README.md

 1. Only train the model on train data and only evaluate it on test data

     The previous implementation evaluated the model based on all data (train+test), which is hardly right in any situation.
-And makes the resutls look much better!!
+And makes the results look much better!!

 2. Make the model a pure imputation model